Reading time: 3 minutes

 - Tips and traps when using super to reduce your CGT bill

-When you sell a non-super investment asset, you normally pay CGT on the capital gain you have made since purchasing the asset.
+When you sell a non-super investment asset, you are normally required to pay some tax on any capital gain you may have made since purchasing the asset.

-It’s important to note CGT is calculated by adding a taxable profit from an asset sale (like an investment property) to your other taxable income (such as salary, investment income and capital gains) in the year the sales contract is signed.
+It’s important to note CGT is calculated by adding the taxable profit from an asset sale (like an investment property) to your other taxable income (such as salary and investment income) in the year the sales contract for the asset is signed.

 SuperGuide Premium is ad-free

-Although this strategy is mainly used to reduce the CGT when an investment property is sold, it’s important to note it can be used with any asset sale that creates a capital gain.
+Although this super strategy is mainly used to reduce the CGT when an investment property is sold, it’s important to note it can be used with any asset sale that creates a capital gain for you.

 This includes the capital gain on shares or other investment assets like art works or coin collections.